sebas77/Svelto.ECS/README.md

 Note: if you ever build something with Svelto.ECS that you can share with the community, please do and let me know.
 Other coders need more examples.

-**Note: The folders Svelto.ECS, Svelto.Tasks and Svelto.Common, when present, are submodules pointing to the relavite repositories.
+**Note: The folders Svelto.ECS, Svelto.Tasks and Svelto.Common, where present, are submodules pointing to the relavite repositories.
 If you find them empty, you need to update them through the submodule command.
 Check some instructions here: https://github.com/sebas77/Svelto.ECS.Vanilla.Example/wiki**

 Copyright (c) Sebastiano Mandalà